Portfolio manager’s Letter June 2005

 At last year’s annual meeting, Warren Buffet said that while the day he dies will be a bad day for him, it will not be a bad day for shareholders.
 This could be just more of Warren Buffett’s Omaha shtick, but I took it to mean (among other things) that the buy-back price is real and that somewhere in his desk there is an envelope that lists the price and gives instructions to his successor.

-The bottom line is that as the market price approaches Warren Buffett’s buy-in price, there is no Warren Buffett premium because Berkshire Hathaway will be buying stock whether Warren Buffett is present or not.
-In fact, we could see a price increase at his departure due to the fact that his absence would make a buy-in more likely if the company is without Warren Buffett to make capital allocation decisions.
+As the market price approaches Warren Buffett’s buy-in price, the bottom line is that there is no Warren Buffett premium because Berkshire Hathaway will be buying stock whether Warren Buffett is present or not.
+In fact, we could see a price increase at his departure because his absence would make a buy-in more likely if the company is without Warren Buffett to make capital allocation decisions.

 So what is that buy-in point?
 This is something that only Warren Buffett and Charlie know, but we can guess that it is somewhere between the 6.8% and 12% lines on the above chart.
 We know it is above the 6.8% line because Warren Buffett has said that intrinsic value is growing faster than book value, and we know that it is not between the 12% line and the 14% line because the stock has traded in that area several times in the last five years and there has been no offer from Berkshire Hathaway to buy the stock.